iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/common_report_section.rst

 The configuration section for a common report follows the general INI format and must properly describe a common report for a single study.
 Its name must be ``commonReport`` - this will indicate that it is a common report section.
+This is an optional section.

 [commonReport]
 --------------

-Down below are explained proprties of this section.
+The properties for this section are explained below.

 peopleGroups
 ____________